"Hank's Ass" (Specifically: "The Kissing Thereof"):

 you.
 It once was me.
 Until I made the quality decision to "Kick

 To do the job & do it well -- might I suggest some classes in fundamental law & logic.
-System's analyst's make good lawyers -& the more intellect you bring to bear on the task of exposing Hank -- the more people who'll join you in an arse-kicking-campaign.
-It eventually becomes a pleasurable hobby - to KICK Hank's arse.
+System's analyst's make good lawyers -& the more intellect you bring to bear on the task of exposing Hank -- the more people who'll join you in an ass-kicking-campaign.
+It eventually becomes a pleasurable hobby - to KICK Hank's ass.

 And ironically, -Judaism & it's progression into what is called "Christianity" are belief systems that expect people to be fully convinced in their own minds.
 Although, you'd not know this looking at the mentally-challenged who are the vocal "leaders" of these "faiths" today!
 My belief is that it's much easier for people to believe "Hank's lies" then it is to do the hard research & ask the right questions that leads a person to catch a glimpse of God.
 And this is why all the various "Hanks" out there get so much easy press.

-RUACH HA'KODESH: Roughly translated from the Hebrew - it's the "Turbulent
+RUACH HA'KODESH: Roughly translated from the Hebrew - it's the "Holy

 God that gave life to man in the beginning.
 According to the New Testament - it